Updated · May 20, 2022

 (Source: Statista)

 The smart home segment is expanding rapidly.
-Predictions are that it will increase by nearly $54 billion in 2022.
+It’s predicted to reach $54 billion by end-2022.
 People will focus on entertainment, lighting, appliances, and temperature.

 (Source: Statista)